hooyn/CarSalse/README.md

 # SpringBoot_JPA_Mini_Proj
-The website that sells cars.
+The website that sell cars.